-Click on any of the links below to take you directly to that page in a new window.
+Click any of the links below to take you directly to that page in a new window.

 (soemtron.org cannot control and does not necessarily agree with the content of external sites)

-- Historisch-technisches Museum - Sömmerda - www.dreysehaus.de
+Historisch-technisches Museum - Sömmerda - www.dreysehaus.de

 Opened in 2005, the Historical and Technical Museum in the city of Sömmerda is centrally located in the Grade II listed building formally occupied by Nicolaus von Dreyse, inventor of the needle gun.
 The museum pays tribute to the life and work of the inventor and a 200-year history of industrial development in his hometown of Sömmerda.
 This excellent museum has a small fledgling technical section with exhibits and an extensive collection of writing, calculating machines and electronics from 1923 to more recent times when the various Soemtron brands and the V.E.B.
 Büromaschinenwerk Sömmerda cooperative were in full production.

 Early Electronic Calculator Technology Reference - www.cs.ubc.ca

 Technical data for electronic calculators manufactured from the 1960s to the early 1970s is difficult to come by and most of these machines utilized proprietary and now obsolete integrated circuits.
 For SSI-based calculators, technical data is useful and often a necessity if one wishes to repair such units.
-This is a truly fascinating website with in depth reverse engineering and simulations of old electronic calculators.
+This is a fascinating website by Brent Hilpert with in depth reverse engineering and simulations of old electronic calculators.
 Lots of detailed data on obsolete integrated circuits that are used as the building blocks for calculators dating from the late 1960's and early 1970's.

 The Old Calculator Web Museum - www.oldcalculatormuseum.com

-This museum is simply devoted to preserving, documenting, and sharing the technology of desktop automatic calculating machines from the electro-mechanical calculators of the 1950's and '60's, through the beginnings of the pocket wonders we have today, which had their roots in the early 1970's, and on into the beginnings of the desktop computer of the mid-1970's through the early 1980's.
+This museum is simply devoted to preserving, documenting, and sharing the technology of desktop automatic calculating machines from the electro-mechanical calculators of the 1950's and 60's, through the beginnings of the pocket wonders we have today which had their roots in the early 1970's, and on into the beginnings of the desktop computer of the mid-1970's through the early 1980's.

-- Serge Devidts - www.devidts.com
+Serge Devidts - www.calcuseum.com

 Based in Belgium this is Serge's website covering old technology and in particular vintage electronic calculators.
-The site includes desktop, pocket and special calculators, pocket computers, educational calculators, a catalog of electronic calculators (11,000+ references), calculator statistics, time keepers, components used in calculators, advertisements, publications and brochures.
+The site includes desktop, pocket and special calculators, pocket computers, educational calculators, a catalogue of electronic calculators (11,000+ references), calculator statistics, time keepers, components used in calculators, advertisements, publications and brochures.